bradleytenuta/checkmate/doc/DatabaseStructure.md

 ----
 A marker is a user that has been assigned to help mark a specific coursework.
 A user cannot be assigned to a coursework they are a marker of.
 The owner of a piece of coursework is automatically assigned as a marker for that coursework.
 This table can be used to check to see which users are markers for a given coursework.
 #
-- Marker
+- Markers
 	- UserId
 	- CourseworkId

 ----
 The UserId is the user that submitted the coursework.
 Coursework items only take in zip files.
 They are stored in the coursework storage location.
 #
-- Coursework Item
+- Coursework Items
 	- UserId
 	- CourseworkItemId (Unique)
 	- CourseworkId